 - Really just hate cables.

+In addition, if you’re trying to take full advantage of the 3D Audio capabilities of the PS5, then we recommend checking out our roundup of the best PS5 headsets instead.
 Regardless of the game or console you’re playing, you’ll want to make sure you’re dropping in with one of the best gaming headsets.
 See our picks, below.

 1. Razer BlackShark V2 Gaming Headset